-Two solutions to this problem: either visit a good and trustworthy mechanic or try do it by yourself.
+Two solutions to this problem: either visit a good and trustworthy mechanic or try to do it by yourself.

 Visiting a mechanic is of course the right way to go especially if you suspect and have symptoms of a bigger problem.

-But what should you do if everything seems OK with your car, but the check engine light stays on or even worse, goes on and off in certain time intervals?
+But what should you do if everything seems OK with your car, but the check engine light stays on or even worse, goes on and off at certain time intervals?
 What should you do if the check engine light goes on even after visiting the mechanic and making the repair?

 Usually, this means frequent visits to the mechanic which can cost time and money.
 Not to mention the fact that probably after a few visits, even the mechanic will shrug shoulders and tell you to drive like that.
 Every visit will cost you time and money as every diagnostic reading and fault code clearing is charged (in most cases).

-So, you can easily end up with lost time, money and an unsolved problem.
+So, you can easily end up with lost time, money, and an unsolved problem.

-In this article we’ll focus exactly on that and on some of the most common DIY ways to make a reset.
+In this article, we’ll focus exactly on that and on some of the most common DIY ways to make a reset.

 You can certainly do this on your own.
 The possibility of damage is minimal and even if you don’t succeed, you can always drive the car back to the mechanic.

-All you’ll need is some good will, basic car knowledge and some tools.
+All you’ll need is some goodwill, basic car knowledge, and some tools.